agnsal/SalutariDiscreteLogProblemSolver/README.md

   a<sup>(x - i)</sup> = b<sub>i</sub> (mod n)

-Where i is an integer that is equal to the number of the current step of the Algorithm.
+where i is an integer that is equal to the number of the current step of the Algorithm.

 The Algorithm needs to perform these steps until it reaches the final form, that is the following: